jecode93/jecode93/README.md

 I'm a Full-Stack Software Engineer who is passionate about creating software solutions for small and larger businesses, I use technology to elevate people and build community.

+And as a Full-Stack Software Engineer, I want to work for a company that is always looking for new ways to improve its products and services, and that is using the latest technologies.
+This will give me the opportunity to use my skills to help the company grow and to make a real impact.

 > I'm currently completing coursework at Microverse, a remote software development program that allows devs from all over the world to use pair programming and project building to teach development.

 > I love coding things like web and mobile applications, which forced me to learn something new every day to improve my skills.